braeden-kelly/cm25-fsstepfuawer/01-router-101.md

 Let's experiment with some different scenarios here. **Refresh the browser / shake and refresh your app before each one to reset navigation history**:
 a.
 Exhibits tab -> click on an exhibit -> go back (pretty normal stack-in-tabs)
 b.
 Exhibits tab -> Home tab -> click on an exhibit name above an artwork -> go back (normal-ish, going back to the index of Exhibits instead of Home is interesting)
 c.
-Home tab -> click on an exhibit -> go back (oh wait, you can't, that's bad!)
+Home tab -> click on an exhibit -> go back (oh wait, no back button, that's bad!)
-d. (browser-only) Home tab -> click on an exhibit -> reload page (can't go anywhere! real bad)
+d. (browser-only) Home tab -> click on an exhibit -> reload page (stuck on a single exhibit, real bad!)

 Let's start with c).
 We'll fix it with kind of a cludge for now, maybe we'll make it better later.
 What's going on is that you're navigating to a specific screen inside of a stack.
 The stack has no idea that it was supposed to put another screen under it, so it didn't.